lutteropp/QuartetScores/genesis/doc/manual/main.md

  *  @subpage tutorials
  *  @subpage demos

-Furthermore, there is an information page for the @subpage dev of genesis for those who want to contribute to the code base.
+Furthermore, see the @subpage supplement for additional information.

 # API Reference